- This post contains affiliate links. Read more here.

 Luckily, there are plenty of dog-safe products on the market to treat dry, irritated skin.
 From dog-specific salves to supermarket staples, it’s never been easier to find something that works for your dog.
 Read on for some of our favourite treatments for dry dog skin!

 This is one moisturiser you and your dog can share.
 Humans use pure shea butter to soften dry, cracked elbows and heels.
-It moisturises and protects skin, and best of all, it’s totally dog-safe when applied topically in small amounts.
-Use shea butter to soothe dry paws, noses, elbows, and other dry patches.
-You can moisturise your hands and your dog’s paws at the same time.
+It moisturises and protects skin, and—best of all—it’s totally dog-safe when applied topically in small amounts.
+Use shea butter to soothe dry paws, noses, elbows and other dry patches.
+Great when you want to moisturise your hands and your dog’s paws at the same time!Shop on Amazon

 The Bottom Line